 Yes, I Do!
 I Photograph:

-Micro weddings and short coverage weddings
+Tiny weddings and short coverage weddings

 Midweek weddings and last minute weddings